mtm20176/rubyonrails/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# Ruby on Rails application

+This Ruby on Rails "RoR" application lets people in an organization to give feedback and rank it using a "thumbs up" approach.

+###### Languages, frameworks used:

+* Ruby 2.6.6

-* Ruby version
+* Ruby on Rails 5.2.2

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* SQLite3

+* Devise gem for authentication

+* will_paginate gem to handle split rows returned across pages

+* acts_as_votable gem to up vote a feedback item

+* 3 relational tables: users, posts, votes

+###### Notes / To run this app after cloning, we recommend:

+* install rbenv to manage your Ruby environments and install Ruby 2.6.6

+* install bundler gem then bundle install the gems specified in the gem file

+* ensure Ruby on Rails 5.2.2 is installed locally